Gilbert Public Schools Kindergarten Program Highlights

 - 2 doses MMR

 - 1 dose Varicella* (*2 doses recommended by the CDC for full protection)

 Where to Get Vaccinated:

 If your insurance covers immunizations:

 If you don’t have insurance, your insurance doesn’t cover vaccines, are on AHCCCS, are

 Native American or Alaska Native:

-Early Entrance Screenings for each school year will take place early June and late July prior to the school year of registration, and be completed prior to the first day of school.
+Early Entrance Screenings will take place late June and July prior to the school year of registration, and be completed prior to the first day of school.
 Early Entrance Screening will not be available once school has begun.

 - All screening registrations must be submitted online.